1231196/1231196/README.md

 ## 🧠 About Me

-I'm **Rodrigo**, a 20-year-old student currently pursuing a bachelor's in **Computer Engineering**.
+I'm **Rodrigo Faria**, a 20-year-old student currently pursuing a bachelor's in **Computer Engineering**.
 I love learning how things work — from low-level systems to high-level web apps — and I'm gradually building up skills to become a full-stack developer.

 🔍 Right now, I'm focused on: